 - Renting to own allows you to get into a permanent home sooner than renting the traditional way (renting one place and then buying a different place).

 - The period of the rental also gives you time to fix up your credit if it’s not in perfect shape, so that you’ll have good credit by the time you need to get a mortgage.

-Rent to own houses in Central Florida is a great way to find a permanent place to live for the long-term, and to get into a house without the high cost of down payments… even if your credit isn’t perfect right now.
+Rent to own houses in Orlando is a great way to find a permanent place to live for the long-term, and to get into a house without the high cost of down payments… even if your credit isn’t perfect right now.